Skip to main content

 trophy Over-ear

-Comfort varies depending on how thick and soft the earpads are, and the weight of the frame.
+Comfort depends on the thickness and softness of the earpads and the weight of the frame.
+Over-ear headphones generally have more padding across the board.

 Over-ear

-More room for your ears results in more comfortable headphones, especially if there’s extra plush memory foam inside earpads.
+More room for your ears results in more comfortable headphones.
+Especially with extra plush memory foam earpads that feel like a pillow.

-When earpads completely cover your ears, the clamping force is also better distributed.
+When earpads completely cover your ears, the clamping force is better distributed.
+Thus less irritation of your skin.

 Person listening to headphones

-Over-ear earpads can surround your entire ear, creating a comfortable fit, even if you wear glasses.
+Over-ear earpads surround your entire ear, creating a comfortable fit, even if you wear glasses.

-While most over-ear headphones are still relatively lightweight, more premium models use fancy materials that add to the weight.
+While most over-ear headphones are relatively lightweight, some premium models use fancy materials that add to the weight.

 When deciding on big headphones, pick the ones with a well-padded headband, or look for those with a suspension headband, like in AKG headphones.

-Also, be aware of the actual earpad size since not all are equally spacious.
+Also, be aware of the actual earpad size.
+Not all are equally big.
+If you have bigger ears, smaller over-ear pads might not go around them.

-For example, Audio-Technica ATH-M50x still squeeze the edges of your earlobes.
-On the other hand, Sennheiser HD 600 have big earpads that go entirely around your ears.
+For example, Audio-Technica ATH-M50x squeeze the edges of your earlobes.
+On the other hand, the Sennheiser HD 600 have big earpads that easily go around the ears.

 Which is More Stable?